US Network Security Regulations and Standards

 Common misconceptions

-Misconception: HIPAA requires encryption of all data at rest.
+Misconception: HIPAA requires specific encryption algorithms.

 Checklist or steps (non-advisory)